 Use of unapproved software

-The use of unapproved software may lead to the infringement of rights related to this software or to the introduction of computerised processing that may prejudice the company.
-It is therefore important to ensure that the company’s IT environment is not disrupted by software that is unsuitable, by which we mean unauthorised to attain the organisation’s objectives.
+The use of unapproved software may lead to the infringement of rights related to the software used or to the introduction of computerised processing that may prejudice the company.
+It is, therefore, important to ensure that the company’s IT environment is not disrupted by unsuitable software, by which we mean unauthorised to attain the organisation’s objectives.
 It is important to ensure that:

 - users respect the Charter for the use of IT resources.